AndreyNesterenko2020/QuizBuilder/README.md

 This is just a user interactable app, so saying 'documentation' about this user manual would just be kinda weird, but whatever.
+Also - the times on Github releases are not exact.
+If you want to see the time of release, check when the file QuizBuilder_v1.x.x.html was last modified.